exasol/project-keeper/README.md

 The syntax for a replacement is `broken-url|replacement`.

-Project-keeper will then use the replacement in the `dependencies.md` file instead of the original url.
+PK will then use the replacement in the `dependencies.md` file instead of the original URL.

 ### CI Build Configuration

-PK allows configuring the generated CI-Build workflow scripts using the `build` section in file `.project-keeper.yml`.
+PK allows customizing the generated CI-Build workflow scripts using the `build` section in file `.project-keeper.yml` using the following options:

 #### GitHub Runner Operating System